Stommy123/blog/README.md

 The `update` callback will be triggered after the mutation has finished.
 The first argument supplied will be the apollo cache instance, and the second will be the mutation result object.

 The cache instance is capable of reading the result of any existing query in the store via `readQuery`. **It is important to note that this read throw an error if no results are found**.
-This is less than ideal because similar to `refetchQueries`, you need to supply the query with the exact variables you want to update.
-The same issue exists where you may not know how many permutation exists for the query variables.
-For the movie "Frozen", Apollo could have cached "F", "Fr", "Fro", "Froz", "Froze", and "Frozen" all individually depending on how the UI allows the user to search.

 `writeQuery` is how you can manipulate the result of the store.
 The `data` property will replace the existing query result for that cache record.

+A few issues to point out here are as follow

+1. Similar to `refetchQueries`.
+You need to supply the query with the exact variables you want to update.
+The same issue exists where you may not know how many permutation exists for the query variables.
+For the movie "Frozen", Apollo could have cached "F", "Fr", "Fro", "Froz", "Froze", and "Frozen" as the `title` variable individually depending on how the UI allows the user to search.

+2. How do you know what page this new row needs to be inserted?
+If the queries are sorted in a particular way or paginated server-side, there is no way to conveniently find where this new record fits.

 ## Optimistic UI

-Another handy tool that Apollo provides us is a way to simulate the results of a mutation and update the UI before even receiving a response from the server.
+The next method that Apollo provides us is a way to simulate the results of a mutation and update the UI before even receiving a response from the server.
 We can use this eager result to update our cache similar to the method above but without any delay!
 When the results do eventually populate, the optimistic result will be replaced by the actual result.
 Also if the mutation were to fail, the optimistic result will also be discarded.

 ```
 useMutation(CREATE_MOVIES, {